TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-monitor-alerts.md

 	articleId="deb34d55-39cf-4209-aef5-ad569c3b8291"
 />

-# Issues with using Alerts for Metric or Activity Logs
+# Issues with using Alerts for Metric or Activity logs

 ## **Recommended Documents**